Instructions for Eucharistic Ministers

 SCHEDULING

-Epiphany uses a computer app, Ministry Scheduling Pro, to schedule all liturgical Ministers, including Eucharist Ministers, and this is managed by Fr.
+Epiphany uses a computer app, Ministry Scheduling Pro, to schedule all liturgical Ministers, including Eucharist Ministers (“EM”s) and this is managed by Fr.
 Jim.
 He emails all liturgical Ministers every couple of months and asks you to note in the program by a date certain the Mass of your preference and any dates you are unavailable to serve.
 Thereafter you will receive an email from Fr.
-Jim as to which Masses you are assigned in that period.
+Jim as to which Masses you are assigned for that period.
 In the event you are unable to fulfill your assignment, please try to find a replacement.
-You can ask for a volunteer on the Ministry Scheduling Pro and this sends an email to other Eucharist Ministers and you will be advised if someone volunteers.
+You can ask for a volunteer on the Ministry Scheduling Pro and this sends an email to other Ems and you will be advised if someone volunteers.
 You can also ask another Eucharist Minister to switch assignments with you.
+The priest and the other EMs assigned to this Mass are relying on you and please be mindful of your obligation to be present or to have someone substitute in your place.

 DRESS AND APPEARANCE